 See this page for an introduction to Festival Angels and volunteering.

 Please complete the on-line form (on the left - this form is 4 pages long, only when you press submit will the form reach us - you can also complete directly on Google Docs which may work easier if on a mobile!).
 If you are unsure as to what dates you can commit to please let us know as soon as you can.
-The closing date for applications is 31st July 2018 OR when we reach our limit of 170 volunteers.
+The closing date for Leeds Festival Angels applications is 31st July 2019 OR when we reach our limit of volunteers.

 Aims and Objectives:

-The aim of Festival Angels is to offer a Christian presence and expressions of Christian service to all those attending and working at the Leeds festival.
+The aim of Festival Angels is to offer a Christian presence and expressions of Christian service to all those attending and working at various music festivals across the UK.